joysmith/Shri-Shankaracharya-Technical-Campus/CISCO/Readme.md

 ### In Which order we should begin course

-1. CCNA: Introduction to packet tracer
+1. CCNA: Introduction to packet tracer -level: easy
-1. Introduction to cyber security
+1. Introduction to cyber security -level: easy
-1. Cybersecurity essential
+1. Cybersecurity essential -level: medium
-1. Programming essential with python
+1. Programming essential with python -level: medium
-1. CCNA: Introduction to network - Exam Start from 15 May
+1. CCNA: Introduction to network - Exam Start from 15 May -level: skills needed

 <br>